top of page

 As the town was still asleep at around 9am, I went back to the hotel to rest until 10am.
 There was a shop that I wanted to visit and it opened at 10am.
 I made my way to the shop, which was located diagonally opposite Tong Huat Confectionery.

 Lesser known as Restoran Chin Yoke Peng, the little shop served kuih krystal or crystal dumplings (水晶糕), glutinous rice balls and some noodle dishes.
 Due to lack of manpower, the crystal dumplings were unavailable until May, but other items were still available.
 Since I was already at the shop, I decided to try their glutinous rice balls in ginger soup (姜汁汤圆).
-The peanut filling was sweet and savoury and ginger soup is not too spicy.
+The peanut filling was sweet and savoury and ginger soup was light and not too spicy.
 I liked it!

-With nothing much to do, I made my way towards Kluang Coffee Powder Factory again — hoping it would conduct some factory tours on weekdays.
+With nothing much to do, I made my way towards Kluang Coffee Powder Factory — hoping it would conduct some factory tours on weekdays.
 I spotted a huge mural along the way, walked towards it and discovered yet another alley of murals.
-“Kluang Street Arts” was not just a lane but referred to artworks that were dispersed in all corners and alleys of Kluang.
+“Kluang Street Arts” was not just a lane but referred to artworks that were dispersed in corners and alleys of Kluang.

 I was the only customer in Loveyog, or Cow Cow Yogurt, on a weekday noon.
 But I liked the quietness.
 Per the staff’s recommendations, I had Korean Jjajang Ramen (sweet & spicy) and taro yogurt.
 I finally got to try their yogurt which I missed nearly two years ago.